-Please use the Not Detected by Symantec tab when submitting files.
+Please use the Malware Not Detected tile when submitting files.

 CAUTION: Do not send any malicious, detected, or suspected files via email or upload to cases.
 The submission portal is the only acceptable option for submitting files to Security Response.

 When submitting a file, provide the following information:

 Note: In the past, you may have used your Contact ID number to submit files to Security Response.
 The use of the Contact ID number for submissions has been discontinued in favor of the Support ID number in order to simplify submissions.
 Please use your Support ID number going forward.